-- Manual Chest Physiotherapy – these includes hand on techniques to help loosen and mobilise the secretions (phlegm / sputum).
+- Manual Chest Physiotherapy – these include hands-on techniques to help loosen and mobilise the secretions (phlegm/sputum).
 Techniques such as percussions, vibrations and shaking are used.

 - Coughing & huffing exercises – these are used to expectorate the secretions.

-- Breathing techniques – such as The Active Cycle of Breathing Technique, to aid in increased lung capacity and function, as well as to strengthen the lungs.
+- Breathing techniques – The Active Cycle of Breathing Technique aids in increased lung capacity and function, as well as strengthening the lungs.

-- Exercise – in order to improve lung capacity and restore function prior to the pneumonia.
+- Exercise – in order to improve lung capacity and restore function prior to pneumonia.